 The flags that line Benjamin Franklin Parkway were first installed in 1976, during the city’s bicentennial celebration.
 There are about ninety flags that represent nations from around the world.
 Only those countries that have a significant population in Philadelphia are represented.
 The flags are hung on Memorial Day weekend (last Monday of May).

 The first part of the boulevard was reserved for commercial institutions, which built some magnificent high-rises in the Beaux-Arts style.
-One such building is the former Insurance Company of North America Building (now The Phoenix), a magnificent 19-story tall building from 1925, situated at the foot of the Benjamin Franklin Parkway, near JFK Plaza.
+One such building is the former Insurance Company of North America Building (now 1631 Arch Street), a magnificent 19-story tall building from 1925, situated at the foot of the Benjamin Franklin Parkway, near JFK Plaza.
 Nearby, on Arch Street, is the equally grand former Telephone Exchange building, built in 1915.

 The middle section of the Benjamin Franklin Parkway, around Logan Square, was allocated for educational institutions.
 The Free Library of Philadelphia was the first to settle here, opening its doors in 1927.
 The Free Library and its mirror image the Philadelphia Family Court were modeled after the Hôtel de la Marine and Hôtel de Crillon, two palatial buildings on the Place de la Concorde.